Code-Institute-Submissions/ksagep-First-milestone-project-Scotland_AprResub/README.md

 ### Browser testing

 Website was tested in Google Chrome and Safari.
-On each browser this website works properly (funkcionality, visuality).
+On each browser this website works properly (functionality, visuality).

 It was tested on Apple iPhone and Samsung A6 mobile phones and the website worked on these type of phones.